 Families are strongly encouraged to follow the recommendations of teachers as to course placement for the coming school year.
 We understand that there are occasions when parents and students are not in agreement with the recommendation of their teacher and choose to request a change in the recommendation.
 Students will be provided with an electronic copy of teacher recommendations for core academic courses at the start of the course registration process.
 Students must consult with their teacher if they are in disagreement with the recommendation to better understand the recommendation as well as to self-advocate for a potential change.
-At this time the teacher will provide the student with link to a Google Course Change Form.
-Each department has their own department Google Change Form link for their teachers/courses.
-If the teacher is in agreement with the level change the student will complete the Google Course Change Form for the appropriate department and the change will be updated in Aspen/X2 prior to the end of scheduling.
-If the teacher is not in agreement and the student wishes to continue to pursue the change, the student must complete the Google Course Change Form provided to them by the teacher and select "Denied change, I am seeking an appeal from the Department Chair."
+At this time the teacher will provide the student with the Course Change Form.
+If the teacher agrees with the change in course, they will sign the form and the student will return the completed form to the counselor.
+If the teacher is not in agreement and the student wishes to continue to pursue the change, the student must complete the Course Change Form provided to them by the teacher, obtain all appropriate signatures, and meet with the appropriate Department Chair to discuss the request.
 The request will be reviewed by the Department Chair in consultation with the teacher, student and parent/guardian(s).
-If the request is granted, the student will remain in the class for the duration of the course next year.
+If the request is granted, the student will remain in the class for the duration of the course.

 Careful attention should be given to course levels and the overall difficulty of a schedule.
-Students will not be allowed to make changes to their courses after the selection process is completed at the end of the 2020-21 school year.
+Students will not be allowed to make changes to their courses after the selection process is completed at the end of the 2022-23 school year.
 No course changes will be permitted after the opening of school.
 If an error was made, the student should inform the school counselor who will initiate the process for correcting the error.